 The UFO union welcomed the ruling on its website, calling for the strike to continue from 0300 GMT on Wednesday until 2300 GMT on Friday across all flights at Frankfurt, Munich and Duesseldorf airports.

-Lufthansa in a statement said it stood by its position that "the reasons for the strike were not defined clearly enough" and said it will decide its "next steps" on Wednesday.
+Lufthansa in a statement said it stood by its position that "the reasons for the strike were not defined clearly enough" and said it would decide its "next steps" on Wednesday.

-The setback came after an earlier symbolic victory for the airline dealt by another court which ruled that the strike affecting Duesseldorf airport was illegal -- but that judgement was effectively useless as it was limited to Tuesday only and came hours after flights had been cancelled.
+The legal setback came after an earlier symbolic victory for the airline dealt by another court which ruled that the strike affecting Duesseldorf airport was illegal -- but that judgement was largely symbolic as it was limited to Tuesday only and came hours after flights had already been cancelled.

-The same court is due to issue later Wednesday a ruling for the remaining period of the strike.
+The same court was due to issue later Wednesday a ruling for the remaining period of the strike.

 - Controversial cost cuts -

-The airline has been locked in a battle that erupted nearly two years ago with cabin crew over early retirement provisions which the union wants unchanged.
+The airline has been locked in a battle that erupted nearly two years ago with cabin crew over early retirement provisions, which the union wants to remain unchanged.